 Making the keto diet work and remaining in ketosis is not an easy task.
 It requires self-discipline, careful planning and a willingness to break with commonly held dietary beliefs.

-It is one thing to follow a keto diet but that does not always mean that you are in ketosis – I use the Keyto breath monitor to accurately check my keto levels.
+It is one thing to follow a keto diet but that does not always mean that you are in ketosis – I use the Keyto breath monitor to check my keto levels accurately.

 But the results for health, weight loss, and mental clarity are nothing short of spectacular and well published, it’s the lesser known facts like those above, that can really put dieters’ minds at ease.